HaluMem: Evaluating Hallucinations in Memory Systems of Agents: Related Work

-In contrast, research on memory hallucinations remains at an early stage.
-Representative studies include LoCoMo, LongMemEval, PrefEval, and PersonaMem (Table~\ref{tab:memory-benchmarks-transposed}).
+In contrast, research on hallucinations in memory systems is still in its infancy.
+Existing benchmarks such as LoCoMo, LongMemEval, PrefEval, and PersonaMem (Table~\ref{tab:memory-benchmarks-transposed}) focus on overall memory system performance rather than hallucination-specific evaluation.
 The early benchmark LoCoMo~\cite{maharana2024evaluating} focuses on memory retention under long-context settings.
 It adopts an end-to-end evaluation paradigm, assessing models through question answering, summarization, and generation tasks to test factual recall and event tracking over ultra-long texts.
 Although the dataset is relatively large (about 7.5k questions), it only covers a time span of several months and lacks an explicit memory updating mechanism, primarily reflecting the model’s capability for static information retention.
 Subsequently, LongMemEval~\cite{wulongmemeval} extends this framework by introducing metrics such as Information Retention Rate and Memory Recall Accuracy, covering approximately 2.5 years of multi-turn dialogue and incorporating explicit memory updates to quantify knowledge consistency across time.
 This represents a shift from static evaluation toward dynamic memory modeling.
 In the direction of personalization, PrefEval~\cite{zhao2025do} evaluates a model’s ability to maintain and follow user preferences over long-term interactions, using generation and classification tasks to assess preference consistency, though it remains limited to persona-level memory.
 PersonaMem~\cite{jiang2025know} further constructs simulated user personas and event histories, employing multiple-choice evaluations to assess persona consistency, traceability, and update accuracy.
 With a longer time span (on the order of years), it provides a more representative benchmark for personalized long-term memory assessment.

-Although these studies provide preliminary frameworks for evaluating memory-related capabilities, they remain predominantly end-to-end and fail to localize hallucinations at the operational level within memory systems.
+Existing benchmarks primarily adopt holistic, end-to-end evaluations that treat memory systems as black boxes, making hallucinations only indirectly observable through final task performance rather than explicitly attributable to specific memory operations.
+In contrast, HaluMem is the first benchmark specifically designed to evaluate hallucinations in memory systems, enabling fine-grained, operation-level analysis and filling a critical gap left by prior memory evaluation benchmarks.